 Using the corporate intranet to gather employee feedback is vital for the intranet’s success and overall business culture.
 It indicates a disharmony in the workplace that could quickly take root and get out of control.
 Feedback also pinpoints any spots of improvement, where engagement is lacking, or where the culture needs to improve.
 For any significant business changes, let employees feel like they have a voice.
 They are, after all, an organization’s greatest asset.

 Some employees may be reluctant to share their thoughts or be honest with their employer, even over digital space.
 Encouraging this two-way street of feedback not only promotes honesty but can provide some useful insights too.
-From the onboarding process to the impact of the leadership team, listening to the opinions of the workforce generally improves performance and makes for a better business culture overall.
+From the onboarding process to the impact of managers, listening to the opinions of the workforce generally improves performance and makes for a better business culture overall.